-Natural stone sinks offer homeowners an alternative to bathroom and kitchen décor.
+Natural stone sinks offer homeowners an alternative to the typical bathroom and kitchen décor options.
 There are many types of natural stone materials that make beautiful sinks, from the common stone sinks like granite, marble, soapstone, to the rarer ones like travertine, onyx and even petrified wood.

 Before you get blown away by the beauty of these classic stone sinks, you need to know if they are suitable for you and your home.

 Below are the pros and cons of natural stone sinks.